maximelucas/AMCOS_booklet/README.md

 ### How to cite

 Please acknowledge any use of this template and explicitly link to this page with:
-`The open LaTeX template used to generate this booklet is available at https://github.com/maximelucas/AMCOS_booklet.`
+`The open-source LaTeX template, AMCOS_booklet, used to generate this booklet is available at https://github.com/maximelucas/AMCOS\_booklet`

 We'd be happy to hear about your booklet, and include it in our list above!

 ### Contact

-For any comments, suggestions, or questions, please contact us at ml.maximelucas [at] gmail.com.
+For any comments, suggestions, or questions, or to contribute, please contact us at ml.maximelucas [at] gmail.com.

 ### Credits